pangstar019/Sudoku_Solver/README.md

 # Sudoku_Solver
-An ongoing development to create a functional sudoku solver.
+An ongoing development to create a functional sudoku solver in Python 3.